 If only the control line (C) shows up, the test is negative.
 Either you’re not pregnant or it’s too early to test.

-2. This results is from a 29-year old woman who tested midmorning, approximately three to four days before her missed period:
+2. This result is from a 29-year-old woman who tested midmorning, approximately three to four days before her missed period: